 Slate flooring is one of the most popular types of natural stone.
-It’s durable, and with the correct maintenance, also long-lasting.
+It’s durable and, with the correct maintenance, long-lasting.
 Slate is often used in high-traffic areas of a household, such as a busy kitchen.

-Fine slate stone is found underground and has to be mined.
-Cheaper slate can be found closer to or on the ground’s surface.
-However, just because it’s cheaper, it doesn’t mean it’s no good.
+Fine slate stone is found and mined underground.
+A cheaper slate can be found closer to or on the ground’s surface.
+However, just because it’s cheaper doesn’t mean it’s no good.
 It’s simply not as expensive to extract.

-Buying and installing slate floors in your home can take a huge chunk out of your bank account.
+Buying and installing slate floors in your home can take a considerable chunk out of your bank account.
 It is, therefore, essential that you care for it the right way.

 How to Clean Slate Floors